Sail down the Thames as you enjoy a classic afternoon tea for 2

 This is your chance to share a delicious afternoon tea with a friend or family member as you enjoy a relaxing cruise down the River Thames and admire some of London's most iconic sights.
-Your experience will begin when you climb aboard the Harmony, a large and beautiful Scandinavian-designed boat, and make yourselves comfortable in preparation for your afternoon tea.
+Your experience will begin when you climb aboard and make yourselves comfortable in preparation for your afternoon tea.
 Because everything is prepared on board you are ensured of only the freshest and most delicious treats, and will be able to choose from a varied and delicious selection of sandwiches, pastries and cakes and a wide assortment of teas and coffees.
 As you enjoy wonderful entertainment from a solo pianist, you will cruise past some of London's most famous sights including the Houses of Parliament, Big Ben, London Eye, St Paul’s Cathedral, Shakespeare’s Globe Theatre, the Tower of London and Tower Bridge - so don't forget to bring your camera!
 Whether you are hoping to surprise a friend with an extra special gift that they can share, or would rather enjoy this fabulous experience yourself, nothing about this relaxing nautical adventure will disappoint!

 This Classic Thames Afternoon Tea Cruise for Two is a sightseeing tour of London with a difference, and is the perfect way to spend an afternoon with a loved one.
 A fabulous experience that you'll both remember for years to come.

 The Thames Afternoon Tea Cruise for Two is available on Wednesday and Saturdays only during April and May, and then on Wednesdays, Thursdays, Fridays and Saturdays from June to October.